Bylaws of the Association

 ARTICLE XIV — AMENDMENTS

-The constitution may be amended through the same Election process used in the selection of Officers, provided that the proposed amendment has been submitted to the membership at least 30 days prior to the meeting.
+A. These bylaws may be amended through the same Election process used in the election of the Executive Board, provided that the proposed amendment has been submitted to the membership at least 30 days prior to the meeting.

 ARTICLE XV — NON-DISCRIMINATION CLAUSE